top of page

 In Vermont you can apply for an Order Against Stalking if you are not related to your stalker and haven’t been in an intimate relationship with your stalker (if you have, then you would apply for a Relief from Abuse Order).
 The court forms to apply for an Order Against Stalking are available on the Vermont Judiciary Website or at your local courthouse.
 For an Order Against Stalking, you’ll need to fill out several court forms with all of the information about the stalking and why you’re applying for an order.
 When you submit your paperwork, you’ll also have an opportunity to submit any evidence you have (including photographs and voice messages).

 A judge will review your paperwork before deciding whether to approve or deny your temporary order.
 Even if your temporary Order Against Stalking is denied you can ask for a hearing.
 If your temporary order is approved, the court will serve your stalker the paperwork and schedule a hearing date.
 At the hearing you will have an opportunity to say your testimony, present any evidence, call upon potential witnesses.
 A stalking log is very useful in making sure that you have specific dates and times to accompany your testimony.
 At the end of the hearing, the judge will decide whether to approve your final Order Against Stalking.
 If the order is approved, if your stalker violates the terms of the order, you can call the police.
-For more information on Orders Against Stalking, visit the Vermont Judiciary website.
+For more information on Orders Against Stalking, visit the Vermont Judiciary website

 If you would like to speak with an advocate, or would like to learn more about stalking, contact Safeline!